vjoel/ruby-leveldb-native/README.md

   * Accesses the lib using FFI, which is slower than ruby's native extension architecture.
 (See benchmarks at the link above.)

-2.Why not use the [leveldb-ruby gem] (https://github.com/wmorgan/leveldb-ruby) instead?
+2. Why not use the [leveldb-ruby gem] (https://github.com/wmorgan/leveldb-ruby) instead?

   * Not maintained regularly.